 About the College

-The College of Arts and Sciences is committed to providing high-quality education in the humanities, social sciences, sciences and mathematics.
+The College of Arts and Sciences is committed to providing high-quality education in the humanities, social sciences, natural sciences and mathematics.

 - Biological Sciences (MS, PhD)